Trading Pattern Spotlight

 Candlesticks

 Doji are one of the most iconic varieties of Japanese candlesticks.
-They have a distinct look and appear often, so most traders learn about them early.
-While not a signal onto themselves, they do appear in many candle patterns and can play a pivotal role in price action.
+They have a distinct look and appear often, so they are widely known and recognized.
+While not a signal onto themselves, doji are a component of many candle patterns and can play a pivotal role in price action.

 A doji is a candlestick with no body.
 They may have long or short wicks in either direction.
 In extremely rare cases, they may even have none.
 Doji are seen as a sign of market indecision, as they show price opening and closing at the same price over a given time period.

-I don’t claim to be an expert on anyone I write about.
+I don’t claim to be an expert on anything I write about.

 Price Discovery